blog post image

 2. Narrow the ideas based on audience and product fit.
 The best-looking output is not always the best packaging choice.

 3. Review the strongest options with a packaging lens.
-Make sure the direction works for the actual format and front-panel needs.
+Make sure the direction works for the actual format needs.

 Bring Your Packaging Idea Into a Real-World Design With The Packaging Lab